JKaneDev/JKaneDev/README.md

 # James Kane

-**`Smart Contract aficionado and certified crypto bro`**
+**`Solidity Smart Contract & React Developer`**

 #### [Portfolio](http://jkanedev.github.io/portfolio/)

 ### About me

-I'm a Smart Contract Developer / Front-End Developer with a strong passion for Blockchain Technology.
-My mission is to contribute to the innovations within Blockchain technology and drive user adoption with user-friendly, performant dApps - moving us towards a world where we can be more autonomous, sovereign and creative.
-Please see the link above to access my Personal Projects, all of which were built from the ground up with a blend of different tools and technologies.
+I'm a Solidity Smart Contract & React Developer with an obsession for Blockchain tech and cryptocurrency.
+My mission is to be at the forefront of innovations in the industry and drive user adoption with user-friendly, performant dApps - moving us towards a world where we can be more autonomous, sovereign and creative.
+Please see the link above to access my Personal Projects, all of which were built from the ground up with a blend of the most in-demand tools and technologies.

 ### Connect with me: